A Bridge Across The Pond

 Museum: High Museum of Art Museum: Tŷ Pawb

-Barbecue, Southern fried chicken and lemon pepper chicken wings Roast chicken, pork pies
+Foods: Barbecue, Southern-fried chicken, lemon pepper chicken wings Foods: Roast chicken, pork pies, beans on toast

-Eric Schurke, CEO of North America, comments: “Celebrating our differences helps to unite and educate us.
+Richard Culberson, CEO of North America, comments: “Celebrating our differences helps to unite and educate us.
 It helps us understand others’ perspectives and broaden our own.
-This may be a bit of fun, fueled by our US/UK office exchange program but in fostering this we foster a culture of growth and learning, resilience, and agility and above all respect.”
+This may be a bit of fun, fueled by our US/UK office exchange program but in fostering this we foster a culture of growth, learning, resilience, agility, and above all, respect.

 Discover more: https://moneypenny.com/us/